 Take Advantage of Flexible Work Hours

 If your company offers flex hours, understand why they are provided, and use them to your advantage.
 If you feel off at some point during business hours, spend a little time away from your desk to relax and take a quick breather.
-This can be done by taking a walk outside, calling a friend or family member to check-in, or making your favorite snack.
-Each option can reset your mind and take you away from a task that’s causing some additional stress, helping you feel ready to take it on with a better mindset.
+This can be done by taking a walk outside.
+Or calling a friend or family member to check-in.
+Or maybe making your favorite snack.
+Each option can reset your mind.
+And take you away from a task that’s causing some additional stress.
+This helps you feel ready to take it on with a better mindset.

 While working from home, it’s important to take care of yourself from a nutritional standpoint too.
 Fitness apps and food diaries can assist you in tracking what you eat on a daily basis, motivate you to purchase nutritional items at the store, and maintain a good fitness routine.
 As a part of a distributed team, working out and eating healthy throughout the day can help you obtain more energy going into the workday, as well as help you to conquer the rest.
 This ensures you being your most productive self and feeling your best while working for a company that needs your abilities.